Updated: Jun 6

 What if I have fixed-price contracts in place?

-This can be tricky, but we recommend going back to your customers, explain the situation and impact several fixed-price contracts have on your business to try renegotiating prices.
+This can be tricky, but we recommend going back to your customers, explaining the situation and the impact several fixed-price contracts have on your business to try renegotiating prices.
 The worst case is that unless you can increase the price of these contracts, you may not be able to cover your bills and the business goes under.
-Your clients need your business to be successful in order for you to fulfill the contract, so front up and have the conversation.
+Your customers need your business to be successful in order for you to fulfill the contract, so proactively have the conversations.

 Why?
 You may not want to increase your prices frequently, so you need to predict, budget and forecast for changes/fluctuations in prices, otherwise as mentioned above your margins will tighten and you will miss out on profit.
 In some cases, it may not be possible to pass on all of your costs as prices increases.
 In this instance, you may need to push harder with marketing or retargeting past customers, with a goal of a higher volume of sales to achieve the same gross profit dollar value.

-Additionally, if your overheads increase, you will need to ensure your gross profit dollar value also increases (Option D above) to maintain the same level of profit you’ve previously achieved.
+Additionally, if your overheads increase, you will need to ensure your gross profit dollar value also increases (Option D above in Example 2) to maintain the same level of profit you’ve previously achieved.

 3. Monitor Gross Profit ($) and Net Profit